GlenMerlin/PHPSessionsTutorial/README.md

 # GET vs. POST requests:
-Now a question you might ask is: "if we have GET requests why do we need POST?
+Now a question you might ask is: "If we have GET requests why do we need POST?
 Are they any different?"

 They are different in a small but significant way.
 The main difference is that because GET requests are put inside the address bar, they can be bookmarked in your browser.
 However POST requests send the information without showing it in the address bar.
 This is extremely useful if you want to pass data to the server without the user able to see it or bookmark it.